Skip to navigation Skip to content

 All manual EFT payment requests are prepared by Medicare Provider Services (MPS) and actioned by Accounting Operations.

-The Process page contains details on how to request a manual EFT payment for MPS Service Officers.
+The Process page contains information on how to request a manual EFT payment for MPS Service Officers.

 Same Day Delete